Table of Contents

 Delete task

-If the current mapping task fails to generate or is no longer needed, you can click the Delete task button to delete the task.
-In the secondary confirmation pop-up window, click Delete to complete the deletion operation.
+If a mapping task fails or is no longer needed, click Delete task.
+Click Delete in the secondary pop-up to remove it.

 Delete task